-SUGGESTED FIELDWORK ACTIVITIES (For Consideration in Developing Work plan)
+SUGGESTED FIELDWORK ACTIVITIES (Consider while developing Rotations and Hours Allocation in Work Plan)

 Rotation through multiple departments is highly recommended as part of any internship experience.
 The length of time spent in each area will depend on the student's prior experience, fieldwork goals, work assignments, and preceptor's recommendations.
 In addition to rotation through the organization, the following activities are just some examples of suggested exposures during the fieldwork experience.